-You may be wondering how grass on football and baseball fields stays so green, especially with all that heavy traffic.
-The answer is that grass on athletic fields is often planted over a layer of sand, which greatly reduces the problem of compaction.
+So, how does grass on football and baseball fields stay so green and healthy, despite all the heavy traffic it endures?
+Actual grass field are often planted over a layer of sand, which greatly reduces the problem of compaction.